THE FIRST CENTURY OF THE CHRISTIAN ERA

 The systematic persecution of Christians by the Romans was begun by Emperor Nero (A.D.
 54-68).
 Note that the date ranges given here and in following paragraphs are the dates when these Roman leaders reigned as Emperors, not the dates when the persecutions happened.

 In A.D.
 64 Emperor Nero set the city of Rome on fire, and falsely accused the Christians of starting it.
 Thereafter Christians were seized, cast into prison, exiled, or else put to death.
 It was under the reign of Emperor Nero that St. John the Evangelist was plunged into a cauldron of boiling oil, but came out unhurt.
 (This incident was not recorded anywhere in the New Testament, but we know this from Tertullian, Prescription Against Heretics, Chapter 36.)
 After escaping death from the boiling oil, Saint John was exiled probably also around A.D.
-64 to the island of Patmos (Apoc.
-1:9), where he wrote the Apocalypse.
+64 to the island of Patmos (Rev 1:9), where he wrote the Book of Revelation.

 In A.D.
 65 Emperor Nero executed Saints Peter and Paul in Rome.
 St. Peter was crucified upside down, and St. Paul was beheaded on the same day.
 The intense persecution of Christians abated when Nero died, but it continued under Emperor Domitian (A.D.
 81-96).
 This cruel emperor targeted the Roman upper class who converted either to Judaism or Christianity.
 Among those whom he persecuted was his cousin, Titus Flavius Clemens, a Roman Senator.
 At the end of Domitian's reign (in A.D.
 96) St. John the Apostle returned to Ephesus under Emperor Nerva.
 In A.D.
 100 he died at Ephesus, and was the last Apostle to die.
 However, other Emperors continued the persecution of Christians even up to the second and third centuries.
 There were actually ten waves of such persecutions with periods of peace in between.
 See the Ten Waves of Roman Persecutions.